 Nowadays, people talk about making your money work for you.
-However, without a certain amount of savings, it’s nearly impossible to invest in ventures that enable you to do so.
-If you buy an investment property with a friend, you’ll benefit from the ability to use the rent to pay off your mortgage and ultimately gain passive income.
+However, without a certain amount of savings, it can be difficult to invest in ventures that enable you to do so.
+If you buy an investment property with a friend, you’ll both benefit from the ability to use the rent to pay off your mortgage and ultimately gain passive income.

 Most of the issues with co-ownership revolve around the risks involved.
 There may be a number of enticing reasons to buy a home with a friend; however, the drawbacks can be far more severe.

 Purchasing a home always involves some element of risk, but when you’re doing so with a friend, there’s far more outside of your control.
 You may be sure that you’ll be able to keep up with your portion of the monthly mortgage payments, but can you say the same for your friend?
 Even if your friend intends to make timely payments, there’s always the chance that a major life change could get in the way.

 Losing a job or facing a medical emergency could create a huge financial setback, making it difficult or impossible to pay back the money you’ve borrowed.
 If your friend is unable to keep up with your monthly mortgage payments, you’ll be on the hook.